on February 16, 2017 James N

 If your broadband landline internet (satellite & wireless broadband are not compatible) doesn't have a minimum speed of 1.5 Mbps download & 256Kbps upload, then an AT&T Microcell will have little effect for boosting your cellular service.

-And considering that an AT&T Microcell is carrier-specific, if you ever change carriers, it won't be compatible with your Sprint, Verizon, T-Mobile, US Cellular, or any non-AT&T carrier.
+Considering that an AT&T Microcell is carrier-specific, if you ever change carriers, it won't be compatible with your Sprint, Verizon, T-Mobile, US Cellular, or any non-AT&T carrier.

 It's called an AT&T Signal Booster.